isabella232/kendo-react-animation/docs/expand/index.md

 ### Disable Collapse Animation

-The Expand allows you to disable the hiding animation, which will result in an instant element hiding.
-To disable animation, set the [`animateOnCollapse`]({% slug api_expand_kendouiforreact %}#animateoncollapse-booleandefault-true) option to `false`.
+The Expand allows you to disable the hiding animation, which results in an instant element hiding.
+To disable the hiding animation, set the [`animateOnCollapse`]({% slug api_expand_kendouiforreact %}#animateoncollapse-booleandefault-true) option to `false`.

 ```html
   <style>